Joey Meneses Preview, Player Props: Nationals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.31 team ERA ranks 18th among all league pitching staffs.
+- The Red Sox have a 4.33 team ERA that ranks 18th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.